-Specific roommates may be paired with one another and both should indicate on the housing form that they want to live with each other.
+Specific roommates may be paired with one another and both should indicate on their housing contract/roommate preference form that they want to live with each other.
 However, this is not a guarantee.
 A first-year student may live in the Residential Village with other first-year students.
-First-year students will not be placed with upper-class students even if their prospective roommate is an upper-class student.
+First-year students will not be placed with upperclass students even if their prospective roommate is an upperclass student.
 If you do not have a friend you want to live with, roommates are matched based upon the Roommate Preference form required with the housing contract.
 Most roommates get along, although, on occasion problems arise.
 Resident Advisors (RAs) can mediate between roommates having troubles.
 If a problem cannot be resolved, students are sometimes relocated to another room.

 Tell me about the residential meal plans.
 Do I have to have one?

 All residential students are required to have a meal plan.
 Money on a meal plan that is not used during the fall semester can carry into the spring semester and May term, as long as the student continues to live in campus housing.
 However, students forfeit their remaining balances at the end of the academic year, or when they move out of campus housing.
-The meal plan is good only for the campus cafeteria and library cafe.
+The meal plan is good only for the Shaw Dining Hall, Griff's Roost and library cafe.
 For more information on residential meal plans click here.

 Tell me about the housing rules.